 Learn more about our Coffee Connection group here.

 Patients and carers can ring the 24hr Advice Line for patient care and advice on 0345 0130 555.

-You may know a young person who helps with care.
-There are specific organisations which support young people, offer social activities, respite and the chance to meet someone to talk to.
-If you know a young carer who might appreciate some help, please call our Clinical Coordination Centre or talk to one of the organisations below:
+There are also specific carer organisations which support young people: they offer social activities and the chance to meet someone to talk to.
+If you know a young carer who might appreciate some help, please speak to your Dorothy House worker or call our Clinical Coordination Centre 0345 0130 555 or talk to one of the organisations below.